Arthur Shaw on Copionics – The Theory of Global Sufficiency

 Plowboy: Arthur, how do you think these economic changes would affect politics?
 What would be the political implications?

 AS: I think political forms – the ones based on scarcity – will be varied, will be altered.
 I think they’ll coalesce and all forms will become one.
 Politics and political forms are economic expressions, and this is what we should stress.
 With the alteration of economics, political forms will alter too.
 And if scarcity is obsolete, of course these forms will convert over to (direct democracy) something much more fulfilling to man.
 If I can add something too, Allan: Many young people are concerned with “the computerized society.”
 There’s a large fallacy here, and a large need to get rid of the fear that a machine will be running us.
 It’s hardly that.
 I mean, we merely turn over to a very efficient device, the computer, the rote and mechanical and ministerial functions of food-getting and the like.
 It’s similar to our own body organization.
 We don’t protest breathing or osmosis by our body mechanisms.
 Because of them, we’re free . . . to think, to ideate.
-In a sense, this ought to and can occur among men.
+In a sense, this ought to and can occur between men.
 Things which occur naturally, automatically, in our own anatomy will be occurring between men and we’ll be free for the first time.
 Really free to live, make love, create, play the guitar, whatever.

 Plowboy: This may be very difficult for people to accept and to believe as a practical theory.
 It may sound too idealistic to many.
 How has the World Economic Organization been received?